splunk/splunk-shuttl/README.md

 Warning: All of your Splunk indexes is cleared if you do this.

-Assertions: The tests currently assert that the username and password for your Pplunk instance is admin and password.
+Assertions: The tests assert that the username and password for your Splunk instance is admin and password.
 We also assert that your Hadoop namenode has been formatted.

 How to do it: